DerekDiJin/Domain_Knowledge/README.md

 # Exploratory Analysis of Graph Data by Leveraging Domain Knowledge

+**This is the code repository for the paper: "Exploratory Analysis of Graph Data by Leveraging Domain Knowledge"**

 By [Di Jin](http://www-personal.umich.edu/~dijin/), [Danai Koutra](http://web.eecs.umich.edu/~dkoutra/).

 Department of Computer Science and Engineering.
 University of Michigan, Ann Arbor